 In this episode, Cory is feeling neglected by his father.
 This manifests in Cory, knocking his father down while struggling for a ball with him.
 Cory feels terrible, but it leads Alan to reevaluate their relationship.
 After some guidance from Amy, Alan realizes he hasn't been giving Cory enough attention and treated him differently.
 So Alan lets Cory skydive with them.
 He lets him in on Eric's side of the relationship after telling Cory that he has always valued talking to Cory even though Cory didn't think their conversations were as valuable as Eric's relationship with Alan.

 In this episode, the Mathews have their baby.
-But its also valentines day, and Cory is upset that Topanga seems more concerned about making a good impression on his parents rather than spending time with him.
+It's also Valentine's Day, and Cory is upset that Topanga seems more concerned about making a good impression on his parents rather than spending time with him.
 In the side plot, Rachel and Jack are having trouble telling Eric they have decided to be a couple.

-This episode had a good cliff hanger.
-The storyline between Eric and Rachel and Jack is getting better but not at the peak yet.
+This episode had a good cliffhanger.
+The storyline between Eric and Rachel and Jack is getting better but is not at its peak yet.
 Cory and Topanga are in the middle of an interesting moment where they are both wrong.
 Cory is going way too hard for their relationship, and Topanga is going way too hard away from it, not giving Cory much consideration because she is so eager to please the Mathews.
-All in all, this is a good set up episode for the much better part 2—grade B.
+All in all, this is a good setup episode for the much better part 2

 In this episode, Cory takes off his ring at the bar to prove he is one of the boys, but he loses it.
 In the B-plot, Rachel studies how female presence affects male bonding.
-This episode was an interesting exploration of being engaged in college, involving Cory and Shawn and Topanga.
+This episode was an interesting exploration of being engaged in college, involving Cory, Shawn, and Topanga.
 However, the lesson was a little cluttered.
 Topanga pretends to be understanding only to manipulate Cory into doing what she wants and is shocked to see him at the bar even though she told him he could go.
 Then she reveals that he should wear his ring cause she has feelings too, while at the same time revealing she would have been fine if he never wore one in the first place.
-She says that the other guys are just jealous and infers that fitting in amongst his peers isn't essential; it's no surprise that Cory feels they should come before everything and nothing else in the Valentine's Day episode matters to him.
+She says that the other guys are just jealous and infers that fitting in amongst his peers isn't essential.

 The side story was actually terrific.
-Seeing The boys so effected by Rachels's presence while they are at the boy meets world version of hooters was funny.
+Seeing The boys so affected by Rachels's presence while they are at the Boy Meets World version of Hooters was funny.
 They kept trying to act like she did not affect them, but they were clearly just in denial.
 But it was also really touching when they brought it around and told Rachel how important she was to them.